 Before starting the five-pillar process for an SEO audit, it is essential to first crawl your website to begin gathering data to analyze and better understand the site’s progress.

-Crawling is the process of using a tool to review the pages that make up a particular website to map the site, understand the topics it is covering, identify any issues, and more.
-The goal of crawling is to understand how the search engines currently view your website and, eventually, use this information to compare it to others in your vertical.
+Crawling is the process of using a tool to review the pages that make up a particular website to map the site, understand the topics it is covering, identify any issues and more.

 Third-party crawling software provides a detailed report of a site’s content to provide insight into how the search engines might view the same site.

-No third-party crawler is going to be 100 percent accurate compared to a search engine’s bots, but these tools provide a strong enough approximation of a site’s progress.
+No third-party crawler is going to be 100% accurate compared to a search engine’s bots, but these tools provide a strong enough approximation of a site’s progress.